objektwerks/scala.native/README.md

 Questions
 ---------
-1. How to create Apple M1 console app?
+1. How to create Apple DMG from Apple M1 console app?

 Test
 ----